Malik Samartaney: Crimes

-Malik's attorneys argued that Dominique was a victim of Baltimore's drug trade, and was possibly murdered by MS-13 gang members.
+Malik's attorneys argued that Dominique was a victim of Baltimore's drug trade and had potentially been murdered by MS-13 gang members.
 A neighbor reported seeing Latino men around the dumpster where her body was found.
 Attorney Brandon Taylor questioned police whether graffiti on the dumpster might be a gang sign.

 In October 2021, Malik was convicted of second degree murder and unauthorized disposal of a body.
 He was acquitted of first degree murder.

 Malik's sentencing hearing was held on February 28, 2022.
 He told judge Jennifer Schiffer that he was involved in his son's death years ago and promised God he would not kill again.
-"I have fruit flies in my cell and don’t even swat at them," he said.
+"I have fruit flies in my cell and don't even swat at them," he said.
 Growing louder as he spoke, he talked about his time in prison and asked for leniency.
-"Your honor, I’m very sorry for the death of my daughter, but I did not do that.
+"Your honor, I'm very sorry for the death of my daughter, but I did not do that.
 I dream every night that I find the person who would do that."
 His lawyer maintained that her client was innocent and had been convicted with circumstantial evidence.
 She highlighted Malik's military history and said he helped his daughter get drug treatment.

 Dominique's daughter and sister wrote victim impact statements, calling her a loving mother, grandmother, and sister.
 "My mother was the most beautiful person I knew, inside and out," wrote her daughter, noting that her mother missed graduations and the births of new grandchildren.
-"Your honor, I’m asking for the longest sentence possible.
+"Your honor, I'm asking for the longest sentence possible.
 I ask this not for revenge but for everyone's safety."
 Schiffer sentenced Malik to the statutory maximum of 41 years in prison, pointing to his history of violence.
 "This court must defend the public," Schiffer said.
 Under Maryland law, Malik must serve half of his sentence before he is eligible for parole.

+In October 2022, Malik was convicted in his illegal weapon possession case and sentenced to 15 years in prison, with a concurrent 1-year sentence for illegally possessing ammunition.
+In July 2023, he pleaded guilty in his March 2019 assault case and was sentenced to 67 days in jail.